ankitgoyal0301/Homemade-RecipeBowl-Your-Ingredients-Our-Recipes/README.md

 - Installing npm: $npm install -g create-react-app
 - Creating react project: $create-react-app \&lt;project\_name\_all\_in\_lower\_case\&gt;
-- Copy (by replacing) all the files in the &quot;Website Front End&quot; folder into the newly created react project folder.
+- Copy (by replacing) all the files in the &quot;Website&quot; folder into the newly created react project folder.
 - Run the backend server (given below) in a separate command prompt.
-- Activating the environment, in &quot;Website Front End\api&quot; folder: $venv\Scripts\activate
+- Activating the environment, in &quot;Website\api&quot; folder: $venv\Scripts\activate
 - Return to parent folder, i.e., react project folder: $cd ..
 - Running react project: $npm start